sefisher/fishyDIYdevices/examples/LimitSwitchActuator/README.md

 |ESP8266|**AccelStepper** by Mike McCauley|[PAGE](http://www.airspayce.com/mikem/arduino/AccelStepper/index.html)|[ZIP](http://www.airspayce.com/mikem/arduino/AccelStepper/AccelStepper-1.59.zip)|

 ### 2. Compile and upload the software to your device:
 #### a.
-Download the 5 files in the example folder into a directory named "FD-Limit-Switch-Actuator"
+Extract the example folder named "FD-Limit-Switch-Actuator" from fishyDIYdevices.zip (.zip > examples > LimitSwitchActuator).
+You should find the following files in the extracted folder:
   - [FD-Limit-Switch-Actuator.ino](FD-Limit-Switch-Actuator.ino) - this is the main file with loop() and setup() functions, it is generally the same flow for all fishyDIYdevices.
+It also contains all the definitions for the custom (device type specific) functions.
+  - [FD-Limit-Switch-Actuator.h](FD-Limit-Switch-Actuator.h) - this header adds declarations for functions, adds device-type specific variables, settings, and global variables.
   - [FD-Device-Definitions.h](FD-Device-Definitions.h) - this header defines device settings for compiling (name, device-type, etc), it is common to all fishyDIYdevices.
 You can compile it as is and make the changes to the device settings via the web interface.
-  - [FD-LSA-Custom-Functions.ino](FD-LSA-Custom-Functions.ino) - this contains the device-type specific function defintions to operate the limit-switch-actuator.
-  - [FD-LSA-Globals.h](FD-LSA-Globals.h) - this header adds device-type specific variables, settings, and global variables.
-  - [FD-LSA-Web-Resources.h](FD-LSA-Web-Resources.h) - this header provides the string for compiling the device's web control interface.
 #### b.
 Build and upload the file
-  - Open "FD-Limit-Switch-Actuator.ino" within the Ardnuino IDE
+  - Open "FD-Limit-Switch-Actuator.ino" in the Arduino IDE
   - Make sure your ESP8266 is connected to your computer via a USB and select its port in the IDE (Tools > Port > 'COM3,COM8, etc')
-  - Build and upload the sketch using Sketch > Upload
+  - Build and upload the sketch using "Sketch > Upload"
   - NOTE: Do a hard RESET on the device (power cycyle or press the RST button on the chip) after you successfully Upload the first time
 #### c.
 Connect to the device and setup WiFi
   - Connect your device to a power source via USB (recommend not using your computer USB to ensure a stable voltage for the AP mode, if you try it and can't connect to the network below then try powering it from a regular plug-in USB power source).